Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ``CredentialType``
 ^^^^^^^^^^^^^^^^^^

-Is an short ASCII string describing the credential type that is used to identify which schema the credential is based on.
+Is an short ASCII string (up to 256 characters) describing the credential type that is used to identify which schema the credential is based on.
 It corresponds to a value of the ``name`` attribute of the credential schema.

 It is serialized as: First byte encodes the length (``n``) of the credential type, followed by this many bytes for the credential type string::